About

 My Story

 My soccer story started when I was 4 years old when my parents debated which sport to put me in.
 My dad suggested baseball because being a huge Angels fan around 2002 hyped his love of the game.
 My mom on the other hand suggested soccer cause in baseball you “don’t do anything”.
 My dad accepted her point of view and got me into the AYSO.
 In 2006 I moved to the IE from the San Gabriel Valley.
 Out here in the IE, there was no professional teams in the proximity and the sports culture was different from that of LA.
 Playing ball in the IE was different because it had a heavy Mexican style and culture compared to when I played with Chinese/Japanese kids.
-When my playing days were done I got into a LA Galaxy fan phase, starting a fan club for the fans out here.
-Building on my effort to help the region to have its own identity, I did some research and there is a lot of talent and local clubs that don’t get much credit.
+When my playing days were done, I got into an LA Galaxy fan phase, starting a fan club for the fans out here.
+Building on my effort to help the region have its own identity, I did some research, and there is a lot of talent and local clubs that don’t get much credit.
 That is what inspired me to make this little blog.

 The Purpose